Manage your vaccine

 For vaccines to be potent and effective, they have to stay within a specific temperature range.
 When you order VFC or VFAAR vaccine, it’s your responsibility to maintain the right storage temperature, from the time the vaccines are delivered to your office right up until you administer a vaccine to a patient.

 For information on managing your vaccines, consult Routine Vaccine Management – or this webpage.

-When you receive a shipment from McKesson or Merck, immediately check the 3M MonitorMark Time Temperature Indicator, TransTracker C FREEZEmarker Indicator and/or ColdMark Freeze Indicator.
+When you receive a shipment from McKesson, immediately check the 3M MonitorMark Time Temperature Indicator, TransTracker C FREEZEmarker Indicator and/or ColdMark Freeze Indicator.
 These will show if the vaccine has maintained proper temperature during shipment.

 Private, VFC, and VFAAR vaccine can’t be used interchangeably – and we’ll verify this during our quality assurance visits to your site.

 Clearly label VFC and VFAAR vaccine to distinguish it from privately-purchased vaccine.
 When you receive vaccine shipments, label them as you unpack and store them.
 You can request VFC and VFAAR stickers at no cost from us.